dbilgili/PlayVi/README.md

 ## __Basic usage__

 1) Create a party.
-2) Share the party pin with people before the actual party.
+2) Share the party pin & app link with people before the actual party.
 3) Wait for people to add songs.
 4) When the party day comes, click the playlist name to open & play it in Spotify.